cfryerdev/workshope-mfe-react/README.md

 It should all spin up in parallel and you can visit: [https://localhost:3000/](https://localhost:3000/)

+## Solution Review

+Now lets sit and talk about what we just built and the WHY behind the patterns you saw.

 ## ▪️ Common Questions
 Here are some common questions I am often asked: